Best Places to visit in India | Varanasi

 There is a theory that if you yearn sincerely for a unique experience in Varanasi, you will find one.

 Aarti singers perform the evening ceremony at Sitala Ghat.
-Varanasi is considered sacred, they perform Aarti in sacred cities.
-Thousands of locals and tourists are gathered around the Ghat (stairs) or inside the boats offering flowers and magnolia candles on the river.
+Varanasi is sacred.
+They perform Aarti in sacred cities.
+Thousands of locals and tourists are around the Ghat (stairs) or inside the boats offering flowers and magnolia candles on the river.
 Fire is offered to Lord Shiva and people pray to get blessed, it represents the link between this world and the spirit world.

 I am sitting close to the singers and I can feel every vibe of the atmosphere.
 The chant is a lament, an attempt at gratitude.
 I’m trying to mimic the voices of the lead singers, thinking that people come here to pray and around the corner, people come here to die and I can’t hold my tears.
 The ceremony is pure magic.

-It is one of the most spectacular spiritual night I have ever experienced and should not be missed.
+It is one of the most spectacular spiritual nights I have ever experienced.
+Do not miss one of the Best Places to visit in India!

-- Aarti Ceremony starts every day around 6 – 7 pm
+- Aarti Ceremony starts every day at 6 – 7 pm

 - To experience the best ceremony is at Dasaswamedh Ghat